Ludophilia/Push_swap/assignment/pushswap_algo.md

 2. [x] Sort those 3 numbers on stack a with the custom made 3 sorting algo.

 3. Selection sort
 	- At this point we have the highest numbers sorted in stack a.
-Why not **search stack b** for the nb that immediately comes before the one on **stack a's head**?
+	- Why not **search stack b** for the nb that immediately comes before the one on **stack a's head**?
 We know it exists, because we are sorting ranks, not numbers...
 		- It's possible however that this strategy costs too much rotations on B because the next lowest is too far away from the head...
 		So what to do?
 			- Normally it won't be too far thanks to chunking.

-	(We will come back with more experience...)
+	(We will come back for more improvement with more experience...)

 	- Why not use insertion sort then?
 We take the nb on **top on stack b** and **search/smart rotate stack a** to insert it into a.